constantinadrian/Caterpillar_Montessori_MS_1/README.md

     - Provide users with the essential information and keep it simple not to overwhelm with too much content.

-    - Provide testemonials from current and past parrents
+    - Provide testimonials from current and previous parents

     - Provide with call to action to enroll or contact the Montessori